Convoi des 31000: Liberation

 On 25 January 1945, the Red Army entered Auschwitz and freed the prisoners who had been abandoned by the guards.
 Among them was Marie-Jeanne Bauer, the only Frenchwoman from the convoy of 24 January 1943 still there.
 A few days after the liberation, she was shot by a drunk Soviet soldier.
 The bullet grazed her aorta before coming out through her shoulder blade but she survived.
 The first to be released, she was the last to return to France on 15 July 1945.

 At the Oranienbourg camp, Hélène Solomon was put on a death march that lasted 12 days, until it was finally abandoned by the SS.
 Alongside other French women, she left the column and met soldiers who put them in a truck on its way to Lille, where the French Red Cross awaited them.
-She weighed just 35 kg.
+She weighed just 35kg.

 The five from Beendorf were transferred to the Neuengamme camp on 10 April, along with 5,000 other prisoners.
 The trip lasted 12 days, interrupted by stops caused by Allied bombing.
 When they arrived, the SS and their prisoners discovered that the camp had been abandoned.
 They were joined there by Madeleine Doiret who had spent the previous months in a Siemens factory.
 Finally, they were put back on the train with the other deportees and sent to a camp near Hamburg from where they were released by the Red Cross.
 The six women were sent to Malmö in Sweden to recover.